Celebrating Pride Month on Campus

 You should also respect the concept of being "out and proud."
 The queer space is often a celebration of uniqueness.
 Within the community, this may mean that people will unapologetically demonstrate their personalities through their outward appearance.
 It is critical for allies to understand the significance of these expressions and to avoid co-opting them as a prop for partying.

 Another point to consider when partaking in Pride is being mindful of your privilege.
 Allies should be using their privilege to support — not appropriate — the celebration.
 This also means extending your privilege to protect those in the LGBTQ+ community who may face homophobic and transphobic comments and threats.

-If you're an ally stepping into another community's celebratory space, whether at a parade or at events around campus, please be considerate by acting respectfully.
-Prioritize the requests and needs of people in the LGBTQ+ community, but also remember that the community is not a monolith — the best way to provide support might be different for different community members.
+If you're an ally stepping into another community's celebratory space, whether at a parade or events around campus, please be considerate by acting respectfully.
+Prioritize the requests and needs of people in the LGBTQ+ community, but remember that the community is not a monolith — the best way to provide support might differ for different community members.

 Organize Pride Month Activities

 As a college student, you can work with campus organizations, faculty members, and diversity office coordinators at your university to help celebrate Pride.
 Many schools are invested in building more inclusive environments and working to ensure that there is no discrimination based on sexual orientation or gender identity on campus.

 By lending a hand in organizing and volunteering for events, you can put your support into action.
 When you help "do the work" by supporting these events, you honor the Pride movement's history and celebrate the continuing achievements of the LGBTQ+ community.

 10 On-Campus Pride Month Activities

 - Arrange a series of movie nights for the month featuring films celebrating the LGBTQ+ community at an event center on campus.